 COVID-19 Policies, Safety and Resources

 Central Hudson remains committed to powering you through the pandemic.
-We're working to ensure you have access to safe, reliable service during this challenging time.
+We're working to ensure you have access to safe, reliable service.

-Central Hudson continues with the suspension of service disconnections and finance charges at this time, to lessen any hardship the COVID-19 pandemic may have.
+We are continuing with the suspension of service disconnections until Dec.
+21, 2021, to lessen any hardship the COVID-19 pandemic may have caused.

-In response to the serious financial impacts resulting from the COVID-19 pandemic, Central Hudson Gas & Electric Corp. has launched its Back to Business funding program, committing up to $1 million in economic development support to provide local small businesses with grants to help pay down new working capital loans taken with participating local banks.
+Central Hudson has its Back to Business funding program, committing up to $1 million in economic development support to provide local small businesses with grants to help pay down new working capital loans taken with participating local banks.
 This program is intended to assist small businesses in continuing their operations or reopening as the economy is restarted.
 More information can be found here.

 - Continue to report electric or natural gas emergencies.
 Call 911 to report an emergency.
 To report a natural gas leak, call our gas odor hotline at 1-800-942-8274 or 911.
 If you are under either a mandatory or self-imposed quarantine due to COVID-19, or are experiencing flu-like symptoms, please let us know in the event you contact us.